On Air Now

-As the Queen of Soul is laid to rest, we asked soprano Catherine Bott to explain what made Aretha Franklin’s voice so moving to listen to.
+As rave reviews pour in for the new Aretha Franklin film Amazing Grace, we asked soprano Catherine Bott to explain what made Aretha Franklin’s voice so moving to listen to.

-From her incredible range – she could sing from G2 to E6, well over three octaves – to her no-nonsense attitude, it’s impossible not to be moved by her vocals.
+From Aretha's incredible range – she could sing from G2 to E6, well over three octaves – to her no-nonsense attitude, it’s impossible not to be moved by her vocals.

 “My absolute favourite number from the Queen of Soul is also one of my favourite moments in the film The Blues Brothers when she makes it very clear who’s boss,” says Catherine Bott.